Bat: Predators, parasites, and diseases

+White nose syndrome is a condition associated with the deaths of millions of bats in North America.
+The disease is named after a white fungus, Pseudogymnoascus destructans, found growing on the muzzles, ears, and wings of affected bats.
+The fungus is mostly spread from bat to bat, and cause weight loss, dehydration and electrolyte imbalances.
+The fungus was first discovered in central New York State in 2006 and spread to 30 US states and five Canadian provinces, mortality rates as high as 99% have occurred for affected bat wintering caves.
+To treat the disease, scientists have used probiotic dermal bacteria and anti-fungal vaccines which can improve survival by as much as 50%.

-Bats are natural reservoirs for a large number of zoonotic pathogens, including rabies, endemic in many bat populations, histoplasmosis both directly and in guano, Nipah and Hendra viruses, and possibly the ebola virus, whose natural reservoir is yet unknown.
+Bats are natural reservoirs for a large number of zoonotic pathogens, including rabies, endemic in many bat populations, histoplasmosis both directly and in guano, Nipah and Hendra viruses, and possibly the ebola virus.
 Their high mobility, broad distribution, long life spans, substantial sympatry (range overlap) of species, and social behaviour make bats favourable hosts and vectors of disease.
-Reviews have found different answers as to whether bats have more zoonotic viruses than other mammal groups.
-One 2015 review found that bats, rodents, and primates all harbored significantly more zoonotic viruses (which can be transmitted to humans) than other mammal groups, though the differences among the aforementioned three groups were not significant (bats have no more zoonotic viruses than rodents and primates).
-Another 2020 review of mammals and birds found that the identify of the taxonomic groups did not have any impact on the probability of harboring zoonotic viruses.
+Reviews have found different answers as to whether bats have more zoonotic viruses (transferable to humans) than other mammal groups.
+One 2015 review found that among mammals, bats, rodents, and primates harboured the most zoonotic viruses by a significant margin, though bats had about as many zoonotic viruses as rodents and primates.
+Another 2020 review of mammals and birds found that the taxon of the reservoir was not a factor in whether a virus was zoonotic.
 Instead, more diverse groups had greater viral diversity.

-They seem to be highly resistant to many of the pathogens they carry, suggesting a degree of adaptation to their immune systems.
-Their interactions with livestock and pets, including predation by vampire bats, accidental encounters, and the scavenging of bat carcasses, compound the risk of zoonotic transmission.
-Bats are implicated in the emergence of severe acute respiratory syndrome (SARS) in China, since they serve as natural hosts for coronaviruses, several from a single cave in Yunnan, one of which developed into the SARS virus.
-However, they neither cause nor spread COVID-19.
+Bats seem to be highly resistant to many of the pathogens they carry, suggesting a degree of adaptation to their immune systems.
+Their interactions with livestock and pets, including predation by vampire bats, compound the risk of zoonotic transmission.
+Bats have been connected to the emergence of severe acute respiratory syndrome (SARS) in China, since they serve as natural hosts for coronaviruses, several from a cave in Yunnan, one of which developed into the SARS virus.
+However, there is no evidence that bats "cause or spread" COVID-19.